 For those of you who haven’t seen this before, this doesn’t replace the rulebooks – it’s just an index.
 Sorry, you still have to go back to the book once you’ve found the rule number references.
 What this will do, I hope, is get you to those references faster, and also show you when there are multiple rules that cover a situation.
 Therefore, I strongly recommend you check ALL the paragraphs when more than one are listed, and also look things up a couple of different ways – I can’t guarantee that I’ve indexed the rules every way that you might try to look them up.
 (Although I’ve tried.)

 The index is available in two forms – its original printed form, described below, and as a mobile app.
-At present, the mobile app supports devices running the iOS operating system (iPhone®, iPad® and iPod Touch® devices.)
-A version for the Android operating system is under development – stay tuned.
+At present, there are two versions of the mobile app, one supporting devices running the iOS operating system (iPhone®, iPad® and iPod Touch® devices.) and another supporting devices based on the Android operating system.

 - The “Booklet” form